 The flip side of the coin are the negative beliefs.
 Deep down you see yourself as a failure, good-for-nothing, ugly, fat or stupid.

 Those beliefs are conscious and subconscious.
-They are so present in you that you barely notice them and they keep you in your status quo.
+They are so present in you that you barely notice them but they keep you in the status quo.

 Now let me illustrate with a few points.
 You look at yourself in the mirror and you are obviously fat.
 Your mind also holds a vision of you being fat.

 Perhaps one day when you woke up, you decide to start losing some weight in order to be fit and be healthier.
 You begin a diet and it goes well for days and even weeks.
 You are lighter on the scale.

 One day, you open the fridge or you’re out with friends and you cheat on your diet.
 You do it once, twice and boom you are out of control!
 You give up on your diet and find yourself back to square one.

 Another example ...
 You are not very gifted in the brains department.
 Not very well endowed with intelligence.
 How do you know ?

 Well, you have been called stupid since you were able to take a test.
 Everything you do is seemingly dumb and you think you will never amount to anything.

 Opportunities might come your way.
 You might take a course to improve.
 You may get help from tutors, mentors or friends.

 Yet you dismiss all of them because deep down you think you’re too dumb.
 No matter what you do, it won’t matter because you have been cursed by the demons of stupidity and doomed to be an idiot!